-Live foods are a must if you intend to breed goldfish.
-They stimulate the production of milt and eggs because it signals to your goldfish that there is plenty of good quality food available.
+Feeding Goldfish live foods is a must if you intend to breed them.
+They stimulate the production of milt and eggs because it signals to your Goldfish that there is plenty of good quality food available.

-Daphnia are a firm favorite, especially for raising fry from two weeks on.
-The adults are easily eaten by adult goldfish.
+Daphnia are a firm favorite, especially the nauplii (juveniles) for feeding fry from two weeks on.
+The adult daphnia are easily eaten by Goldfish.